stephanbcbauer/standards.catena-x.github.io/blog/2023-01-05-OfficeHours.md

 - Happy New Year to all of you!
 - Offboarding former Developer
   If there are developers who left Catena-X, GH Team Maintainers are asked to do housekeeping in their Catenax-ng GH Teams.
-After removing accounts from a GH Team these accounts do have no longer access to Repos, ArgoCD, Vault.
+After removing accounts from a GH Team these accounts won't have access to Repos, ArgoCD and Vault.
 To get deleted from GH Org catenax-ng get in contact with System-Team, who is managing the GH Org.

 ### Security